-Our Mission: To foster the development of the Operations security discipline; to enable collaboration and advancement of the tradecraft of OPSEC, while simultaneously advancing for the profession within the government, private and public sectors.
+Our Mission: To foster the development of Operations security; to enable collaboration and advancement of the tradecraft of OPSEC, while simultaneously advancing the profession within the government, private and public sectors.
 OSPA also promotes adoption of the process in other areas not traditionally covered by existing OPSEC programs.
 Education, sharing of best practices, and providing subject matter assistance are the pillars of OSPA.

 The Operations Security Professional’s Association (OSPA) is a tax exempt, Non-profit organization dedicated to improving awareness of Operations Security in both the public and the private sector.
 We believe that OPSEC is a tool that can benefit everyone, from neighborhood watch programs to military missions.

 We provide free resources, tools, education, and collaboration for a wide variety of applications.
 Our website serves as a repository for information that anyone can adapt and use.

 OSPA members work together towards creating and sharing information on a wide range of subjects, such as information security, OPSEC briefings, Security Briefings, OPSEC program management and more.

 OSPA takes its commitment to members very seriously, and stands firm to a commitment of service, transparency and ethical behavior.

 In order to meet this commitment, OSPA will always strive to keep members informed of all internal workings, and will always be available for direct contact.